Futsal in the Philippines

 Futsal in the Philippines is an emerging sport in the Philippines.
+Futsal as a variant of football is under the jurisdiction of the Philippine Football Federation.

 History

 Youth playing basketball in a multi-purpose court which also allow play for volleyball and futsal.

 Early years

 An informal form of futsal has been played in the Philippines as early as the 1960s and 1980s, and it is usually played as part of a cross training for footballers during rainy weather using regular association football rules.
 It was then known as indoor football.
 Futsal was officially introduced to the Philippines, when the Philippine Football Federation (PFF) under the President Manuel Tinio along with the Gintong Alay program headed by Michael Keon, the San Miguel Corporation, and Adidas held a "mini football" exhibition match.
 The exhibition match was held in June 1981 at the Rizal Memorial Coliseum, which pitted teams named after Adidas' shoe models; Adidas Rom and Adidas Vienna.
 Vienna won 7–3 over Rom in a game described as having a faster pace than regular association football.

 In 1983, the PFF under President Frank Elizalde held a mini football tournament known as the Adidas Mini-Soccer Invitationals which featured teams from San Miguel Corporation, Philippine Air Force, University of the Philippines Los Baños, University of the Philippines-Diliman, Ateneo de Manila and Philippine Navy at the Rizal Memorial Coliseum.
 It featured two rounds; a single round robin and championship round contested by the top four teams from the previous phase.

 It was only in 1989, that the sport known as futsal was adopted by FIFA.